Information for institutions: how we collects theses and how the data can be re-used

 We work with all UK universities to build a comprehensive index of all UK theses and provide download options where available.

 Thesis records and metadata are gathered from various sources while the full theses are ingested only with the agreement of each institution.
 Their participation in EThOS is governed by a light-touch Memorandum of Understanding signed between each institution and the British Library.

-Here we describe how UK theses (both records and full texts) are aggregated by EThOS and provide guidance for participating institutions.
-We describe how EThOS harvests, uses, displays and shares each metadata field such as 'Awarding Body', and what we are doing to try to make the EThOS data as comprehensive as possible.
+Here we describe how we aggregate the data, and provide guidance for participating institutions.
+We describe how EThOS harvests, uses, displays and shares each metadata field such as 'Awarding Body', and how researchers can re-use the data for their own research.

 EThOS data can be re-used by participating institutions.
-The full data set or subject-based subsets of metadata are also available for research or re-use by other non-commercial organisations, discovery and indexing services, and content mining or research projects.
+The full dataset or subsets of metadata are also available to download or harvest for research or re-use by other organisations, discovery services and research projects seeking quality data for analysis.

 Over 60% of all known theses are available in digital format.
 Where a digital copy exists, users can download it from EThOS or follow a link in the EThOS record to the institution’s own copy.

 We ingest the files into EThOS only with permission from each institution as indicated in their Memorandum of Understanding.
 Many institutions consider EThOS a useful back-up database for their theses and value the wider availability of their research.
 A small number prefer to manage all re-use of their theses directly through their own repository.

 By agreement with each institution, EThOS also provides seamless digitisation on demand for print theses.
 Institutions may opt in or out of this service, and can fund the digitisation themselves or pass the scan cost on to the user.
 The list of participating institutions indicates which institutions offer funded and unfunded digitisation on demand.